 Innovative Design Requests.

+5.2.1.
 Petition.
-Energy Rating providers can petition for adjustment to the Energy Rating Index for a Rated Home with features or technologies not addressed by Approved Software Rating Tools or this Standard.
+Approved Rating Providers can petition for adjustment to the Energy Rating Index for a Rated Home with features or technologies not addressed by Approved Software Rating Tools or this Standard.
 Innovative Design Requests (IDRs) shall be submitted to an Approved IDR authority and shall include, at a minimum, the following:

 A Rating generated from Approved Software Rating Tool for Rated Home without feature(s) that cannot be modeled in the software tool.